Costochondritis

 Pain relief and early management

-• gentle rib and thoracic mobilisation techniques
+• gentle rib and thoracic mobilisation where suitable

 • soft tissue treatment for protective muscle tightness